Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Numerical aspects and experiments

 To assess the capability of the model to reproduce realistic traffic behavior, we present numerical experiments based on empirical data from multilane highways.
 Specifically, we compare the fundamental diagrams derived from real measurements with those obtained from simulations of the second-order models \eqref{eq:model1:noncons} and \eqref{eq:model2:noncons}, where the parameters of the theoretical fundamental diagrams have been calibrated using the empirical data.

-This comparison provides a qualitative validation step for the models: by verifying that the simulated flow-density and speed-density relationships resemble their empirical counterparts -- particularly in terms of lane-specific differences, and capacity drop -- we demonstrate the model's ability to capture key features of real-world traffic dynamics, even beyond the range directly observed in the data.
+This comparison provides a qualitative validation step for the models: by verifying that the simulated flow-density and speed-density relationships resemble their empirical counterparts, particularly in terms of lane-specific differences and capacity drop, we demonstrate the model's ability to capture key features of real-world traffic dynamics, even beyond the range directly observed in the data.
 This approach also highlights the advantage of second-order models in reproducing complex traffic phenomena that first-order models typically fail to describe, because they cannot provide multivalued fundamental diagrams.

 \paragraph{Empirical datasets and calibration} We considered two distinct datasets that offer lane-resolved measurements of flow, density, and speed, enabling the construction of empirical fundamental diagrams.
 The first dataset consists of traffic flow measurements collected via fixed sensors along a two-lane segment of the Italian highway A4 Trieste–Venice, provided by Autovie Venete S.p.A.~\cite{avnorme,maya}.
 The second dataset is based on vehicle trajectories extracted from video recordings on a three-lane section of the German motorway A3 near Frankfurt am Main~\cite{kallo2019microscopic,2dimdata}.
+Regarding the Italian dataset, macroscopic traffic quantities were obtained from fixed inductive-loop detectors located along the A4 motorway.
+These sensors provide direct measurements of flow and average velocity, which are then aggregated every 60 seconds.
+The macroscopic density is then derived using the relation $\rho = f/v$ \cite{maya}.
+For light and heavy vehicles, data from both the slow and fast lanes are considered; however, it should be noted that for heavy vehicles, only the slow lane is actually involved, reflecting the specific overtaking restrictions in place on that highway segment.
+For the German dataset, which provides individual vehicle trajectories, macroscopic quantities (density, flow, and velocity) were extracted following the procedure in \cite{2dimdata}.
+Microscopic velocities were first estimated from 2D positions via a least-squares linear approximation.
+Macroscopic values were then computed every second and subsequently aggregated over a 60-second time horizon.
+This averaging process filters out high-frequency fluctuations and allows for a consistent comparison with the Italian sensor data.